dib-lab/2020-paper-sourmash-gather/manuscript.md

 The FracMinHash and min-set-cov approaches explored here provide powerful and accurate techniques for analyzing metagenomes, with well defined limitations.
-The immediate applications for both mapping-based and taxonomic analysis of metagenomes are already interesting.
+The immediate applications for both mapping-based and taxonomic analysis of metagenomes are already effective.
 We provide an implementation of these approaches in robust open-source software, together with workflows to enable their practical use on large data sets.
 The approaches also offer many opportunities for further exploration and improvement with additional sketch types, additional approximation algorithms, and additional summarization approaches.
-The world is our oyster!

 # Methods